So you want to learn how to start freelance writing?

 At the beginning of my freelance writing career, I lost my biggest client…mainly because my editing was AWFUL.

 Things like run on sentences, lack of commas, and basically every error you could imagine.
 Thankfully, I learned from my costly mistake and found some new tools.

-I can’t stress enough how important it is to read your work out loud and review it several times before sending to clients.
-Especially if it’s a pitch, you only get one first impression!
+I can’t stress enough how important it is to read your work out loud and review it several times before hitting send.
+Especially if it’s a pitch as you only get one first impression!

 And if you’re using a template, I warn you to use caution.
 While copy and paste templates will speed everything up, it’s a great way to make an error that you can’t come back from.

 So if you’re going to use copy and paste templates, make sure to spend time reviewing them properly before sending your pitch email.
-Plus, the more you customize them, the more rapport you can build with potential clients.
+Plus, the more you customize them, the more rapport you can build with them.